Radioimmunotherapy for non-Hodgkin lymphoma

 The most common side effect of radioimmunotherapy is a temporary lowering of blood counts caused by radiation to the bone marrow.
 This reduction in blood cell counts may cause neutropenia or anemia.
 Other treatment-related side effects may include fatigue, nausea, weakness, diarrhea and/or skin rash.

-Your CTCA care team provides various supportive therapies to reduce these side effects and keep you strong throughout your NHL treatment.
+We provide various integrative oncology services to reduce these side effects and keep you strong throughout your NHL treatment.
 Therapies like nutrition therapy, naturopathic medicine, pain management, mind-body medicine and oncology rehabilitation can help keep you nutritionally fortified, increase your energy and improve your overall well-being at this time.